ministryofjustice/laa-legal-adviser-api/README.md

 # Create a virtualenv
 # In the directory in which the virtualenv directory should be created
-virtualenv -p python2 venv
+virtualenv -p python2 env

 # Start the virtualenv
-source venv/bin/activate
+source env/bin/activate

 # Install further requirements with pip, assuming you are in the
 # project directory